Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="7.1"}}

-One of the places where declared type can be used is a definition of the parties collection in `collections/parties.ts`.
+One of the places where the declared type can be used is in the definition of the parties collection in `collections/parties.ts`.
 Let’s change the code to:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="7.2"}}